Noua Dreaptă: Affiliations

 As of 30 May 2018, Noua Dreaptă is a member of the Alliance for Peace and Freedom.
-The AFP is a far-right and ultranationalist European political party that also includes Forza Nuova, National Democratic Party of Germany, Kotleba – People's Party Our Slovakia and National Democracy among others.
+The AFP is a far-right and ultranationalist European political alliance that also includes Forza Nuova, National Democratic Party of Germany, Kotleba – People's Party Our Slovakia and National Democracy among others.

 Extremist reputation

 Stamp bearing the symbol of the Iron Guard over a green cross that stood for one of its humanitarian ventures.

-Noua Dreaptă uses imagery associated with legionarism, the ideology of the nationalist and anti-Semitic interwar Iron Guard, which roughly paralleled the Fascist and Nazi movements in Italy and Germany, respectively.
-The group's symbol, for example — the Celtic cross (usually drawn on a green background) — is reminiscent of the insignia of the Iron Guard.
+Noua Dreaptă uses imagery associated with legionarism, the ideology of the nationalist and antisemitic interwar Iron Guard, which roughly paralleled the Fascist and Nazi movements in Italy and Germany, respectively.
+The group's symbol, for example—the Celtic cross (usually drawn on a green background)—is reminiscent of the insignia of the Iron Guard.
 Due to its imagery's uses and its methods, the party is sometimes described as neo-Nazi by news outlets.

-Noua Dreaptă has aligned itself with organizations elsewhere in Europe with strongly anti-Semitic views, although it has not focused its efforts against Romania's currently small Jewish community.
-Rather, the group has concentrated its rhetoric and efforts against the ethnic Hungarians, Roma (Gypsies), sexual minorities and minority religious faiths.
+Noua Dreaptă has aligned itself with organizations elsewhere in Europe with strongly antisemitic views, although it has not focused its efforts against Romania's currently small Jewish community.
+Rather, the group has concentrated its rhetoric and efforts against the ethnic Hungarians, Roma (Gypsies), sexual minorities, minority religious faiths and Turks.

 Its anti-democratic and anti-constitutional views and statements made them a permanent target of surveillance by the Directorate for the Defense of the Constitution, a department of the domestic intelligence service.

 Political rallies

 In May 2006, dozens of Noua Dreaptă members were detained by police after protesting the GayFest pride parade in Bucharest.
 Police also used tear gas to disperse counterprotesters led by individuals identified as Noua Dreaptă members.

 On 15 March 2008, on the National Day of Hungary, Noua Dreaptă organized an anti-Hungarian rally in Cluj-Napoca — an action which, after group members attacked and beat an ethnic Hungarian celebrator, led UDMR leader Béla Markó to criticize Cluj's mayor Emil Boc for approving it.
-In addition, two ethnic Hungarian members of the Romanian Parliament demanded the banning of Noua Dreaptă on the grounds that it continues Iron Guard's spirit.
+In addition, two ethnic Hungarian members of the Romanian Parliament demanded the banning of Noua Dreaptă on the grounds that it continues the Iron Guard's spirit.

+Noua Dreaptă organized on 11 June 2010 a protest in front of the Serbian embassy in Bucharest.
+It protested over the situation of the Vlachs of Serbia, which the NGO called Romanians, in the Timok Valley region of the neighbouring country, as they were allegedly subjected to "daily abuses" and a "constant anti-Romanian policy carried out by the Serbian authorities of yesterday and today" as the organization stated.

+On 4 June 2020, nationalists from Noua Dreaptă met at Arcul de Triumf in Bucharest to celebrate the Treaty of Trianon.
+Tudor Ionescu, the then president of the party, declared that the celebration was held while keeping in mind the Romanians abandoned after the treaty.
+He stated that Trianon had given Romania incomplete justice, as the country did not receive Northern Maramureș, western Crișana (Tiszántúl), western Banat and the Timok Valley.